awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 The following limitations apply to storage autoscaling:
 + Autoscaling doesn't occur if the maximum storage threshold would be equaled or exceeded by the storage increment\.
++ When autoscaling, RDS predicts the storage size for subsequent autoscaling operations\.
+If a subsequent operation is predicted to exceed the maximum storage threshold, then RDS autoscales to 1 GiB less than the maximum storage threshold\.
 + Autoscaling can't completely prevent storage\-full situations for large data loads\.
 This is because further storage modifications can't be made for either six \(6\) hours or until storage optimization has completed on the instance, whichever is longer\.

    If you perform a large data load, and autoscaling doesn't provide enough space, the database might remain in the storage\-full state for several hours\.
 This can harm the database\.